-There is no tool as versatile, handy, and long-lasting as a well-made knife.
-The only problem, however, is that telling a good knife from a bad one can be nearly impossible if you weren’t raised by a blacksmith.
+There is no tool as versatile, handy, or long-lasting as a well-made knife.
+The only problem, though, is that telling a good knife from a bad one can be nearly impossible if you weren’t raised by a blacksmith (which, if you were, hit us up, we want to talk to your blacksmith of a parent … they sound cool).
 The biggest factor is the quality of the steel, and since steel is an alloy that’s made in about a zillion different ways, knowing what’s good and what’s not can be a dizzying experience.
 For this reason, we’ve put together a quick reference guide to some of the most common steels used in knives so you can make a more informed decision next time you buy a blade.

 Before we dive in, let’s go over the most common elements present in steel and the properties they give it.

 - Iron is the main ingredient in steel.

 - Carbon is one of the most important factors, as it functions as a hardening element and makes the iron stronger.
 Every type of steel will have some amount of carbon, and oftentimes the amount can be telling of the quality of a blade.
 Low carbon means there is 0.3 percent or less carbon in the alloy, medium carbon is typically between 0.4-0.7 percent, and high is generally considered 0.8 percent and above.

 - Chromium is what makes stainless steel stainless.
 Technically all steel can rust, but types with more chromium (usually around 12-13 percent) are much less prone to it.

 - Manganese hardens the blade but also makes it brittle if added in high quantities.

 - Molybdenum helps a steel maintain strength at high temperatures.

 - Vanadium increases wear resistance and makes the blade harder.